Environment variables overview

 - Power Platform Build Tools tasks aren't yet available for managing data source environment variables.
 However, this doesn't block their usage within Microsoft provided tooling and within source control systems.

-- Interacting with environment variables via custom code requires an API call to fetch the values; there isn't a cache exposed for third party code to leverage.
+- Interacting with environment variables via custom code requires an API call to fetch the values; there isn't a cache exposed for non-Microsoft code to use.

 Frequently asked questions